StanForever/awesome-websites/README.md

 * [https://www.spreeder.com](https://www.spreeder.com/) : Read 3x Faster and be More Productive in Life.
 It's the web's leading destination for speed reading.
 We help you read faster, comprehend more, so you can save time and be more productive in life. :fast_forward:
 * [https://soombo.com](https://soombo.com/) : Watch Live TV online. :tv:
 * [https://www.sparkpeople.com](https://www.sparkpeople.com/) : Get Fit and Lose Weight With Free Online Program. :muscle:
-* [https://skillinator.io](https://skillinator.io/) : Skillinator.io is a simple tool designed to help quickly prototype Alexa skills created through the Alexa Skills Kit.
-Skillinator takes your interaction model JSON, and generates template javascript which you can upload into AWS Lambda.
-Skillinator automatically creates handlers for all your intents, and includes code to delegate back to Alexa if you are using dialog features. :sound:
 * [https://www.shellcheck.net](https://www.shellcheck.net/) : ShellCheck, a static analysis tool that gives warnings and suggestions for bash/sh shell scripts. :shell:
 * [https://stars.chromeexperiments.com](https://stars.chromeexperiments.com/) : Visualization of 100,000 nearby stars. :stars:
 * [https://strobe.cool](https://strobe.cool/) : You are about to hallucinate.
 The world around you will change shape, appearing to warp and distort.